 Cost Share for BMPs

-Farmers in the Bass River/Deer Creek and Sand Creek/Crockery Creek watersheds can receive financial assistance for implementing conservation practices.
+Farmers in the Sand Creek and Crockery Creek watersheds can receive financial assistance for implementing conservation practices.

 Pigeon River Watershed Management Plan

-If you farm in the Pigeon River watershed, learn more about what’s coming in your area by reading about the Pigeon River Watershed Management Plan.
+If you farm in the Pigeon River watershed, learn more about water quality in your area by reading the Watershed Management Plan.

 Michigan Agriculture Environmental Assurance Program (MAEAP)

 MAEAP supports farms as they work to protect our natural resources.
 MAEAP is a voluntary, proactive program that assists operations in assessing their operations and making environmentally and economically sustainable management decisions.
 Our local MAEAP technician, Caryn Dawson, provides farms with technical, confidential advice as they pursue their environmental stewardship goals.